-Financial instruments consist of cash and cash equivalents, restricted cash, short-term deposits, short-term investments, accounts receivables, derivative financial instruments, accounts payables, accrued liabilities, indemnification guarantees.
+Financial instruments consist of cash and cash equivalents, restricted cash, short-term deposits, accounts receivables, derivative financial instruments, accounts payables, accrued liabilities, indemnification guarantees.
 Cash and cash equivalents, short-term deposits, restricted cash, accounts receivable, accounts payable, and accrued liabilities are stated at their carrying value, which approximates fair value due to the short time to the expected receipt or payment date.
-Short-term investments and derivative financial instruments are stated at fair value on a recurring basis as disclosed in Note 4 below.
+Derivative financial instruments are stated at fair value on a recurring basis as disclosed in Note 4 below.

 We record indemnification guarantees that we issue upon approving a transaction at fair value when issued using the income approach.
 To measure this guarantee, we consider the premium that would have been received for the same guarantee if it were issued in a stand-alone transaction.
-The fair value of these indemnification guarantees is determined based on historical chargeback claims, a risk premium fee that would be required for a third party to assume this liability, and an appropriate discount rate due to the time period between issuance of the guarantee and settlement or expiration.
+The fair value of these indemnification guarantees is determined based on historical chargeback claims, a risk premium fee that would be required for a third party to assume this liability, and an appropriate discount rate due to time.
 Historical chargeback guarantee claims are not readily observable in the marketplace and are generally classified as Level 3 inputs.
 Indemnification guarantees are recorded at fair value when issued and not remeasured to fair value each period.
 Refer to Note 8 below for more information regarding indemnification guarantees.